wp-plugins/octonis-page-builder/readme.txt

 2. After activating Octonis Page Builder, navigate to the post or page and activate Octonis

 == Changelog ==

+= 1.0.3 / 18.08.2015 =
+ * Added video element (integrated with image element - transform any image to video).
+Insert video for any image in your blocks now!
+ * Compressed scripts - decrease plugin size for 3.5mb
+ * Minor issues fix

 = 1.0.2 / 11.08.2015 =
  * Additional text editor improvements